"One of the best online classes I have ever taken. Kept me active, alert and wanting to participate."

 California Breastfeeding Coalition (CBC) Summit Scholarship Recipients’ Presentations

-summarized by Peggy Werner
+summarized by Lisa Kreegar

-summarized by Lauren Stapp
+summarized by Kyrstye Bicera

 Miss an Education Session?